RammySekham/data--to-ml-pipeline/README.md

 ##### The project involves generating the electricty forecast for 2020 based on historic data and comparison of it with Actual consumption during Covid-19 period
       * Identified data sources, collected data and automated data pre-processing for future-use
       * Performed exploratory data analysis and data visualization in Jupyter Notebooks
-      * Created a time series model SARIMA with OLS regression errors with (Optimization In progress to identify best evaluation metric & score)
+      * Created a time series ARIMA model, ARIMA model with regressors, Linear Regression, DecisionTree and Randomforest
+      * Model is selected based on MAPE and RMSE, GridSearch is used to find the optimal parameters for model.
+The selcted model is RandomForest(MAPE = 6%, RMSE = 19000)
-      * Productionize the model using Flask app and analytics in Dash(Plotly)( Build In progress)
+      * Productionize the best selcted model using Flask app and analytics in Dash(Plotly)( Build In progress)
       * Built tableau dashboard/storyboards for data insights

  ##### More Info : [Melbourne Datathon 2020](http://www.datasciencemelbourne.com/datathon/2020_challengea/)